eShopWorld/devopsflex-telemetry/README.md

 They inherit from any of the base event types, except `BbEvent`.
 Currently the following event types are supported:
 ![](docs/bb_events.png)

+`BigDataEvent` isn't related to telemetry, it's purely here for showing the entire class structure.
+This special event type should only be used for events that aren't telemetry events but that should end up in the Data Lake store.

 **Here's a few examples:**
 ```c#
 public class MyExceptionEvent : BbExceptionEvent